-Living in a couple with different nationalities, including same-sex couples (marriage, civil or registered partnership, separation, divorce, marital property rights, the rights of cohabitants) Unfortunately this specification of service has not yet been completely translated.
+Living in a couple with different nationalities, including same-sex couples (marriage, civil or registered partnership, separation, divorce, marital property rights, the rights of cohabitants)

 Rules on marriage and the recognition of marriage

 Marriage is a legal union between two people; polygamous marriage is not possible.
 Since 2017, it has been possible for marriages to occur not only between a man and a woman, but also between two people of the same gender.
 Civil partnerships between two people of the same gender instituted before 1 October 2017 remain subject to the German Civil Partnerships Act [Lebenspartnerschaftsgesetz , LPartG].
 Only adults may get married (Section 1303 of the

 A number of other marriage bans are also set out in law (Sections 1306 to 1308 of the German Civil Code).
 Foreign nationals wishing to get married in Germany may in certain cases need to provide a certificate from the relevant domestic authority in their home country proving that there are no obstacles to the marriage under the law of the country in question (Section 1309 of the German Civil Code).